-The Credentials Evaluation Service (CES) Professional Report® provides a detailed analysis of the credentials earned at multiple levels of nursing education received outside the United States.
-It includes a statement of comparability of a healthcare worker’s education when assessed against U.S. standards.
+The Credentials Evaluation Service (CES) Professional Report provides a detailed analysis of nursing credentials earned outside the United States.
+For this report, CGFNS validates and authenticates all licenses, registrations, and diplomas obtained by an applicant.
+It also includes a statement of comparability of an applicant’s nursing education assessed against U.S. nursing standards.

 Who orders the Credentials Evaluation Service (CES) Professional Report?

 Nurses use the Credentials Evaluation Service (CES) Professional Report to facilitate their licensure and employment in the United States.
 It can also be used for specialty certification and by immigration attorneys.

 Benefits of the Credentials Evaluation Service (CES) Professional Report

 Highly trusted and widely accepted in the healthcare industry, the CES Professional Report serves as a valuable tool for prospective employers and regulatory / licensing agencies to assess the competencies of foreign-educated nurses.
 This report demonstrates the merits of a foreign nurse’s credentials in their pursuit of professional opportunities in the U.S.